Rebels plot to replace Liz Truss with Rishi Sunak amid UK crisis | Politics

 While further U-turns on the tax-cutting plans are expected following crunch meetings at 10 Downing Street, the Tory backbenchers are said to be weighing up the prospect of changing the party leader yet again.

-Another option is for Mordaunt to take over as party leader and Prime Minister and Sunak as Chancellor, given his track record in office at the Treasury and that he had warned of much of the turmoil that has since unleashed under Truss.
+Another option is for Mordaunt, 49, to take over as party leader and Prime Minister and Sunak as Chancellor, given his track record in office at the Treasury and that he had warned of much of the turmoil that has since unleashed under Truss.

 “A coronation won’t be that hard to arrange,” a senior Tory was quoted as saying in ‘The Times’.